swharden/Java-Boilerplate/README.md

 ### Continuous Integration with GitHub Actions

-* I separate `compile` from `test` so if one fails I can tell from the job name which one it is
+* I separate `validate`, `compile`, `test`, and `package` into distinct steps so if the job fails I can tell what went wrong from the name of the step that failed.
+If you wish to simply run `verify`, everything can be achieved in a single step.

 * Adding `--no-transfer-progress` reduces noise in the CI logs